-The following limits shall apply to independent study courses with the same instructor:
+Following are the maximum numbers of independent study courses that can be taken with the same instructor:

 - a.
 MA 0.5 FCE

 - b.
 MSc 1.0 FCE

 - c.
 PhD 1.0 FCE

 Academic Programs

 GETTING STARTED

 Pursuing a graduate education requires organization and planning.
 Students should make sure that their applications are completed to meet deadlines.
 Students should also familiarize themselves with the kinds of financial aid available.